Multi-Energy-Systems-Optimization/mesido/docs/theory/electricity_physics.rst

 ~~~~~~~~~~~~~~~~~

 The main function of an electricity cable is to transport electrical power over the network.
-Whilst doing so the calbe dissepates part of this energy due to the resistance of the cable.
+Whilst doing so the cable dissepates part of this energy due to the resistance of the cable.
 Within MESIDO the user can select whether or not to model this power loss (energy_system_options -> include_electric_cable_power_loss).
-In case the power loss
-is modelled the using the DC equations.
+When power loss is included it is represented with a DC (direct current) approximation as follows.

 .. math::
     :label: eq:V_drop